 The first 13 miles of commercial railroad were laid near Baltimore.
 West Point graduates plotted the best course, mostly following the Patapsco.
 Everything about the railroads was new- how to construct them, the best routes, etc. The width of the track (gauge) was chosen carefully because there was no standard.
 The constructors of the B&O chose well because the width that they chose became the standard for the United States in 1880 and the track that they laid is still in use today.

 In 1904, we experienced the Great Baltimore Fire, which destroyed most of the downtown area.
 It is the 3rd worst fire in US history, and the excavation of burned timbers at Masonville Cove indicate that rubble from the fire may have been deposited here.

 Baltimore was the food canning center of the world and a leader in fertilizer production.
-The steel industry so large that it created the second largest city in Maryland- Dundalk.
+The steel industry was so large that it created the second largest town in Maryland; Dundalk.
 Baltimore was the nation’s second largest immigration port, but we were also well known for our shipbuilding.
 After World War I, State of Maryland paid for major harbor improvements, including additional dredging to accommodate larger ships which created an economic boom.
 During World War II, Baltimore built 500 ships, amounting to 10 percent of the American fleet.